Basic Scattergories Rules

 If you run out of answer sheets, regular plain or lined sheets of paper will do just fine.
 Simply divide each sheet into three lists with 12 numbered spaces each.

 A standard Scattergories game consists of three rounds.
-Each round is three minutes long.
+When following the normal Scattergories rules, each round is three minutes long.

 Decide on a category list.
 Make sure every player is looking at the same list in their folder.